Do I always need travel insurance?

 Key takeaways

-Medical treatment costs can be high, without insurance, you’d have to pay out of pocket
+Medical treatment costs can be high - without insurance you’d have to pay out of pocket

 You can check entry requirements for each country on the UK government website, which links to other government and visa sites as necessary, and is regularly updated.

-Some tour companies insist you have travel insurance before joining a trip and some will ask to see your policy documents.
+Yes, some tour companies insist you have travel insurance before joining a trip and some will ask to see your policy documents.
 If your trip involves any physical activities – such as hiking, mountain biking or diving – insurance is likely to be mandatory.

 Depending on where you go, state healthcare might be non-existent or not available to foreigners.
 If you’re ill or have an accident, without insurance you’d have to pay for your own medical expenses – and this can be much more expensive than you’d think.